Alternatives/vs Linkdexing

 Linkdexing vs IndexBolt: FAQ

-Why does Linkdexing take 2 weeks?+
+Why does Linkdexing take 2 weeks to process?+

-Is Linkdexing's free trial real?+
+Is Linkdexing's free trial misleading?+

-Can I use Linkdexing for urgent indexing needs?+
+Can Linkdexing handle urgent indexing needs?+

 Ready to get your URLs indexed?